giantswarm/rfc/provider-naming-standardisation/README.md

 I would suggest that given the possibility of having multiple providers for a single platform, we should rename gcp/vcd/vsphere/openstack in order to align with the CAPx naming scheme.

+### Changes

+- CAPA (no change)
+- CAPZ (no change)
+- cloud-director > CAPVCD
+- gcp > CAPG
+- openstack > CAPO
+- vsphere > CAPV

-This will require changes in at least the following places:
+Achieving this will require changes in at least the following places:

 - configuration (config repo, flux etc)
 - repo names